 You are encouraged to meet with your assigned academic advisor to ensure appropriate course placement and degree progress before registering for classes through CCDConnect.
 Registration instructions and deadlines are published each semester in various college publications.
 It is your responsibility to stay informed of all deadlines and policies.

 Learning Options

-To meet the diverse needs of our students, CCD offers a variety of ways for you to reach your educational goals.
+To meet the diverse needs of our students, CCD offers a variety of classroom formats

 Face-to-Face Courses